bryantEXP/oauth-study/README.md

     ---
 - Copy and Paste your Id and secret as before

-## Step Six:
+## The Code:
 ### Lets go to the code!
 Follow step by step guide for the rest by searching "Step One", "Step Two", and so on!
+There are 18 additional steps in all.